DerailleurAgile/daily-digestible-deming/content/reading-plans/unplugging-from-the-matrix/day-4.md

 ## "There Is No Spoon"

-In the Matrix, a child bends a spoon with his mind and tells Neo: "There is no spoon... it is not the spoon that bends, it is only yourself."
+In the Matrix, while visiting a helpful program called The Oracle, Neo sees a child bending a spoon with his mind.
+He tells Neo: "There is no spoon... it is not the spoon that bends, it is only yourself."
+The child understands that the Matrix is only the illusion of reality, so to change things in it requires changing how you see and interact with the artifacts it presents.

-In management, there's a similar insight: **There is no "individual performance"—there is only system performance.**
+Dr. Deming reveals a similar insight by helping us to understand how to see our organizations as a ***system.***

 **What is a system?**

+In The New Economics, Dr. Deming gives us his definition of a system:

-A system is a network of interdependent components that work together to accomplish the aim of the system.
+> ****What is a system?*** A system is a network of interdependent components that work together to try to accomplish the aim of the system.*
+>
+> ****A system must have an aim.*** Without an aim, there is no system.
+The aim of the system must be clear to everyone in the system.
+The aim must include plans for the future.
+The aim is a value judgment.
+(We are of course talking here about a man-made system.)*
+>
+> W. Edwards Deming. *The New Economics for Industry, Government, Education* 2nd Ed. (pp. ), 3rd Ed. (pp. )

 Key word: **interdependent**.
-You cannot understand the components in isolation.
+A system cannot be understood through the components in isolation, but through how they work *together* in service of the **AIM**.

 **Examples:**
-- An orchestra (musicians + conductor + music + instruments + acoustics → performance)
+- An orchestra (musicians + conductor + music + instruments + acoustics → performance) **AIM:** To please the audience with the performance.
-- An automobile (engine + transmission + wheels + steering → transportation)
+- An automobile (engine + transmission + wheels + steering → transportation) **AIM:** To move people and goods from place to place quickly and safely.
-- A hospital (doctors + nurses + facilities + processes + equipment → patient care)
+- A hospital (doctors + nurses + facilities + processes + equipment → patient care) **AIM:** To help people heal from injury or disease.

 **Why does this matter for management?**

-Most management practices assume people work independently:
+The **prevailing style of management** used almost everywhere assumes that people work independent of the system they are in.
+When things go wrong, the motivation for a manager or leader is to find the individual(s) responsible and hold them to account.

+We see this with:
-- Individual performance reviews
+- **Individual** performance reviews
-- Individual incentives
+- **Individual** incentives
-- Individual accountability
+- **Individual** accountability
-- "Personal responsibility" for outcomes
+- **"Personal responsibility"** for outcomes

-But in reality, **most variation in performance comes from the system, not from individuals.**
+But in reality, **most variation in performance and quality comes from the way people have organized by management and not their individual efforts.**

-Deming estimated that 94% of performance issues are system issues, while only 6% are related to individual workers.
-Yet we spend 94% of our energy trying to fix the 6%.
+Dr. Deming observed:

+> *I should estimate that in my experience most troubles and most possibilities for improvement add up to proportions something like this : 94% belong to the system (responsibility of management) 6% special [extraordinary causes].*
+>
+> *“Bill,” I asked of the manager of a company engaged in motor freight, “how much of this trouble [shortage and damage] is the fault of the drivers?”
+His reply, “All of it,” was a guarantee that this level of loss will continue until he learns that the main causes of trouble belong to the system, which is for Bill to work on.*
+>
+> Deming, W. Edwards. _Out of the Crisis_ (The MIT Press) (p.
+315).
+The MIT Press.
+Kindle Edition.

+As a result, under traditional management practices, we focus our attention on fixing people instead of the system.
+Dr. Deming would say that we're expending our hard work and best efforts on problems without understanding what to do, and so make our problems worse.

 **What happens when you treat a system as independent parts:**
-- Sales blames production for late deliveries
+- Sales blames production for late deliveries to customers
-- Production blames purchasing for poor materials
+- Production blames purchasing for poor materials that cause rework delays
-- Purchasing blames finance for budget constraints
+- Purchasing blames finance for budget constraints that led to purchasing sub-par materials
 - Everyone optimizes their part, the whole suffers
-- Competition replaces cooperation
+- Competition between people, teams, departments, and divisions replaces cooperation
 - The customer loses

 **Systems thinking changes everything:**
-- Instead of "Who did this wrong?" ask "What about our system produced this result?"
+- Instead of "Who did this wrong?", first ask "How did our system or process cause this result?"
-- Instead of "How can I maximize my department?" ask "How does my work affect the whole?"
+- Instead of "How can I maximize my department?", ask "How does my work affect others to help improve the whole?"
-- Instead of individual targets, focus on system capability
+- Instead of setting individual targets, focus on total system capability
-- Instead of fixing people, improve the system they work in
+- Instead of fixing people, consider improving the processes and systems they work within

-**The manager's job shifts:** From judging and motivating individuals to improving the system they work within.
+**The manager's job shifts:**
+- From being a manager of defects through judging and motivating people to system and process designer

 ## Reflection Questions
 1. Describe your work area as a system.
 What are the interdependent components?
 What's the aim?
 2. Think of a recent "people problem."
 Could it have been a system problem instead?
+How would you discover this?

 ## Today's Challenge
 Draw a simple diagram of your work system.
 Include: inputs, processes, outputs, customers, suppliers, and feedback loops.
 Where do things get stuck or disconnected?
+Use Dr. Deming's Production Viewed as a System as a suggested model.